 Clinicians make incredible sales professionals!
 We already have the core skills needed to do a great job—and one can even argue that sales is a type of helping profession.
-Quite a few Non-Clinical 101 alumni have gone onto sales roles, and it’s just not as hard to make the leap as people imagine.
+Quite a few Non-Clinical 101 alumni hold sales jobs, and it’s just not as hard to make the leap as people imagine.

 This post may contain affiliate links or codes.
 This won’t increase your cost, but it helps keep TNCPT alive, and free of annoying ads!
 Thank you for your support. 🙂

 WHY do clinicians do so well in medical sales jobs?

 There are all sorts of reasons why healthcare professionals do so well in sales roles.
 Just a few come to mind, including:

 We sell EVERY DAY in our clinical roles

 Whether you’re a PT, OT, SLP, or any other type of clinician, you’re selling each and every day.
 You’re selling a transformation, and you’re selling the possibility of a problem solved.

 - “If you use this special spoon, you can go back to cooking Thanksgiving dinner for your family.”

 - “If you do your home exercise program, your knee pain will decrease and you can jog again.”

 Clinicians are experts at “selling the transformation,” which is a key type of selling.
 We are also excellent at consultative sales, which involves taking a very problem-solving approach to tailoring solutions for clients’ needs.